FALL K-2 RECREATIONAL

 Volunteer coaches make this program work!

 Parents who volunteer to coach their player’s team should register with us at the same time they register their player.
 There is no cost to you to register as a coach.
-Coaches will also need to fill out online background disclosure statements, take an online concussion certification course, and will be given directions to do both.
+Coaches will also need to fill out online background disclosure statements, take an online concussion certification course as well as an online SafeSport training.

 After our registration deadline all players will go on a wait list.
 Players will be confirmed and assigned to teams if and when roster spots open.
 Parents will be notified when as players are placed on teams based on available spots.
 Credit charges will not be processed until the player is confirmed and assigned to a team.